MicrosoftDocs/SupportArticles-docs/support/windows-server/active-directory/replication-error-8446.md

 ### Domain controller scalability

-The database cache consumes all available virtual memory for the LSASS process, so a memory leak is not obvious to identify.
+The database cache consumes all available virtual memory for the LSASS process, so a memory leak isn't easy to identify.
 Find out what type of situation happens here.

-Database cache consumes all available virtual memory for the LSASS process.

 Run Performance Monitor with database counters, and review the following counters: